soleil00/auth/README.md

 # Project Refresher

-This repository represents a team project refresher where we will implement the following features:

 ## Overview

 The purpose of this project is to refresh our team's skills and knowledge in building a Node.js application with Express and TypeScript, integrating with a PostgreSQL database using Sequelize ORM.
 Additionally, we will implement authentication with Google OAuth, profile settings functionality, and email notifications to enhance the user experience.